-The semester ends with two parallel courses, where one course is investigating the physical and chemical properties of natural snow, the ecology as well the energy balance and melt dynamics of snow covered landscape.
+The semester ends with two parallel courses, where one course is investigating the physical and chemical properties of natural snow, the ecology as well as the energy balance and melt dynamics of snow-covered landscape.
 The second course is studying the disaster cycle (mitigation, preparation, response and recovery) in relation to natural hazards.

 The fourth and last semester of the specialisation is a degree project in the form of an independent project.

-The teachers in the Master Programme in Earth Science are experts in their respective fields, giving you up-to-date contact with front-line research in an open and creative educational atmosphere.
-The teaching consists of a balanced mix of theoretical and practical work providing experience in both research and industry oriented applications.
+The teachers in the Master's Programme in Earth Science are experts in their respective fields, giving you up-to-date contact with front-line research in an open and creative educational atmosphere.
+The teaching consists of a balanced mix of theoretical and practical work providing experience in both research and industry-oriented applications.
 Excursions, fieldwork and study visits are included in some courses.

 Examination generally includes written exams, complemented by seminar presentations/discussions, project work, laboratory work and field reports.

 Our graduates work at, for example, Berg AB, SGU and Sweco Environment AB.
-Job titles include Geochemist, Consultant and Geoscientist.
+Job titles include Geochemist, Consultant, Geoscientist, etc.

-The programme also provides good opportunities for a postgraduate education with subsequent research careers.
+The programme also provides good opportunities for postgraduate education with subsequent research careers.